kevin-allen/DeepStreamTutorials/README.md

 I got started with my facetrack project.

-## Goals
+## To do next

+* Access output tensor from a python app.
+* Use openCV to get largest blob in tensors.
-* Save video in a file of the captured video
+* Save video in a file of the captured video.
 * Use data from 2 cameras.
 * Save tile video when using more than one camera.
-* Access output tensor from a python app and use openCV to get largest blob.
-* Save unet-tracker models as TensorRT engine to speed up start up.

 ## Start the docker container